hrigx6/-Real-time-2-D-Object-Recognition/README.md

 3. Use the designated key press (e.g., "O") to collect training data for new objects.
 4. The system will display the recognized objects with their labels and other relevant information on the video output.

+## To see the output check the link in the Report pdf

 ## Contributing

 Contributions to the project are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.